openstack/performance-docs/doc/source/test_plans/fuel_ccp_upgrade/plan.rst

 Test Plan
 =========

-This document is inspired by :ref:`openstack_control_plane_performance_test_plan`, and aims to cover baseline cloud operations and extend this test suite to verify containerized deployment approach.
-As :ref:`openstack_control_plane_performance_test_plan` this test plan covers basic cloud operation VMs creation, as well as long-running test suites to verify cloud stability during update Open Stack from Mitaka to Newton.
+This test plan covers basic network performance with long-running test suites to verify cloud network stability and performance during update Open Stack from Mitaka to Newton.

 Test Environment
 ----------------